 As a screenwriter, Isaiah uses his knowledge of cinema and unique upbringing abroad to tell his stories.
 He enjoys writing small town dramas and science fiction, and occasionally enjoys writing small town science fiction dramas.

 Isaiah received his Masters from the University of Tennessee at Chattanooga.
 In addition to screenwriting, Isaiah works in the parking and mobility industry where he was recently named as the number one parking and mobility professional in the world.
 In August of 2013, he was commissioned as a Kentucky Colonel by the Commonwealth of Kentucky.

-Isaiah currently lives in Chattanooga, Tennessee with his wife Victoria and their two children - Noah and Luke.
+Isaiah currently lives in Chattanooga, Tennessee with Victoria and their two children - Noah and Luke.